sleemkeen/laravel-fireflies/README.md

 # laravel-fireflies

-> A Laravel Package for working with fireflies seamlessly
+> A Laravel Package for working with fireflies api seamlessly

 ## Installation